ESPRI-Mod/synda/sdt/doc/upgrade_rpm.md

     yum erase synda

-Install new package version using [this guide](install_deb.md)
+Install new package version using [this guide](rpm_install.md)

 ### Post-upgrade

-As configuration files located in $ST_HOME/conf may have been reinitialized during upgrade, you need to check if parameters are still correctly set (e.g. openid, password..).
+As configuration files located in /etc/synda/sdt have been reinitialized during upgrade, you need to check if parameters are still correctly set (e.g. openid, password..).